 While it is true that older generations may perceive Gen Z as narcissistic or entitled, there is evidence that in general Gen Z is not testing out as more narcissistic than previous generations.
 (Grubbs et al., 2019, p.
 1) (Wetzel, et al., 2017 p.31) However, these macro-level observations may not be capturing what is changing for small groups of Gen Z students who identify with specific causes connected to marginalized lifestyle or ethnicity.
 Conversely, these macro-level observations suggest caution in extending observations related to this merging of boundaries among some activists to the wider Gen Z population.

 However, that being the case, based on the preceding observations, it can be argued that this melding of specific causes flowing from specific injustices could be manifesting a process of collective narcissism within these activist groups.
-It is certainly true that the various groups observed are marginalized outgroups and there is certainly a demand for recognition and affirmation.
+It is true that the various groups observed are marginalized outgroups, and there is a demand for recognition and affirmation.
 These activist groups are a specific niche within Gen Z. Individuals within these groups often tell stories expressing injury and rejection by others.
 This suggests these groups would be ripe for collective narcissism.
 In this case, the melding of specific social causes into one giant cause ignoring the potential conflicts and contradictions may be more than Gen Z’s willingness to blur boundaries and be inclusive but could reflect a common vested interest of compensating for or healing an injured self-image.

 Constructing the Setting

 The entire performance with its actors and audiences takes place within a setting.
 The dramaturgical approach examines how the performance potentially shapes the reality that the actors take for granted is out there.
 Good acting expresses emotion.
 Likewise in the performance of our personal identities on the public stage, our emotions are on the stage with us informing our performance.
 Steinke (2019) explains, “Nothing complex or controversial happens without confusion, resistance, or emotional reactivity.” (p.
 13) The media including news sources and social media are full of graphic images from the Hamas-Israeli war showing the terrible suffering the war is incurring on the civilian population of Gaza.
 This generates emotional reactions.
-Steinke names six major anxiety triggers including disruption, feeling trapped, sensing potential harm, differences, uncertainty, or depletion. (pp. 18-19) Activists of differing stripes are responding emotionally to triggers such as these in ways to seek power over the interpreted injustice.
+Steinke names six major anxiety triggers including disruption, feeling trapped, sensing potential harm, differences, uncertainty, or depletion. (pp. 18-19) Activists of differing stripes respond emotionally to triggers such as these to seek power over the interpreted injustice.